CS3099JH2017/cs3099jh/protocols/backend_spec.md

 }
 ```
 (note that there is no need to indicate the project_name inside the request body)
-If the user does not have the `admin` privilege and the `"admin_metadata"` was specified in the request the server should return an unauthorised response (see the section on oauth).
+If the user does not have the `admin` privilege and the `"admin_metadata"` was specified in the request the server should return an invalid request error.

 The server **SHOULD** only update the attributes listed in the request.
 Metadata **MUST** be processed in accordance with the "metadata" section of this specification.